ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 I am also working on implementing hand tracking using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.

+In the future ARCore agumented image might be better in tracking a moving marker for example on your hand to allow for 6DoF hand tracking.
+I tried this but recognition is to slow to be paractical at this stage.
+On the google developer phage it says: "ARCore cannot track a moving image, but it can resume tracking that image after it stops moving."

+Using mashine learning and mobile tensor flow might be a path to get 6DoF hand tracking working.
+This is an interesting video https://youtu.be/9KqNk5keyCc and I will try if something useable comes out of it when I find some time.

 # Other Interesting Projects:

 Fast Travel Games also experiment with ARCore and GearVR.
 They put some serious thought in solving many of the little issues.
 I am not sure if they managed to solve all the issues.
 I would love to know if their project is public somewhere so we can try out all the improvements they came up with.